 9.5″:6mm spine at bolster, 380g

-11.5″:6mm spine at bolster, 475g (HIstorical, Optimal Length)
+11.5″:6mm spine at bolster, 475g (Historical, Optimal Length)

 This knife has been used by Ghurkas in the dense jungles of the malayan emergency (1948-1960), in close combat skirmishes during the Borneo Confrontation (1962-1966), and in harsh survival situations during the Falklands war in 1982.
 In all of these varied theatres of war, this knife excelled and remained virtually unchanged for three decades.
-It is because of this stellar pedigree and its otherworldly balance of versatility, power and resilience that many consider it to be the Perfect Khukuri.
+It is because of this stellar pedigree and its unique balance of versatility, power and resilience that many consider it to be the Perfect Khukuri.

-Before Purchase, please read through our section on Warranty and Factory Seconds for information on the different grind types, tang options and how they affect the level of warranty we offer.
+Before Purchase, please read through our Options Info page as well as Warranty and Factory Seconds for information on all the different options and grind types we offer and how they affect the level of warranty you’ll receive.